NITCbase/nitcbase.github.io/docs/Design/Cache Layer/OpenRelTable.md

       Care should be taken to reset the searchIndex of the relation RELCAT_RELID before calling linearSearch().*/

-  // let relcatRecId store the record id of the relation, relName, in the Relation Catalog.
+  // relcatRecId stores the rec-id of the relation `relName` in the Relation Catalog.
   RecId relcatRecId;

   if (/* relcatRecId == {-1, -1} */) {